 Teasi’s personal journey with God started at the bottom, and skyrocketed…well, in part, because of her bottom.
 After years of hating her body, especially the size of her lower half, an ironic chain of events led to an incredible discovery of life-altering inheritance and hope.
-Now a respected speaker, women’s ministry leader and writer, Teasi delivers an inspiring message—one of healing, true freedom, and solid biblical empowerment.
+Now a respected speaker, author, and LifePlan facilitator, Teasi delivers an inspiring message—one of healing, true freedom, and solid biblical empowerment.

-Teasi’s desire to strengthen her personal understanding—coupled with a passion to share the hope that God’s Word can bring to even the messiest life—led her to obtain a Master’s degree in Pastoral Counseling from Liberty Theological Seminary.
+Teasi’s desire to share the hope that God’s Word can bring to even the messiest life led her to obtain a Master’s degree in Pastoral Counseling from Liberty Theological Seminary and to become a certified LifePlan facilitator with The Paterson Center.
 Now, armed with scripture, humor, and the courage to be transparent, Teasi loves to impart this biblical Truth to God’s people: Our first love, Father God, gazes on each of us with adoration and has hand-crafted a life of personal victory and abundance for any who choose to receive it.

 Teasi lives south of Nashville, Tennessee with her husband and best friend Bill.
 They have three amazing children: a beautiful daughter who is grown and living her “big-girl life,” and two handsome teen men-in-training.